Managing Recognition Schedules

 Recognition Schedules are policies a company uses for recording expenses or revenue (in other words, what periods, quarters, or years to assign amounts to).
 You can manage your company’s Recognition Schedules in the Recognition Schedule application, which is in the Automation module.

+Info.png Please Note: Centage offers option of fiscal calendar with 12 periods or 13 periods.
+Periods available for a Year will apply based on your Plan's Time Dimension.
 If you use a 13-period fiscal calendar and want to create a Recognition Schedule that spreads amounts over quarters, see the Adding Quarterly Recognition Schedules with 13 Periods section of this document.

 Locating Recognition Schedules